avmsteensma/avmsteensma/README.md

 ### Public projects

 #### Deep Dives
-Week long team projects focusing on quickly developing a concept based on the needs of the needs of the Client
+Week long team projects focusing on quickly developing a concept based on the needs of the Client
 - [Kleierbal webshop](https://github.com/avmsteensma/deepdive_kleierbal_2025)

 #### Scrum